webpack/concord/README.md

 ### [duo](https://github.com/duojs/duo)

-A package system that supports any `ComponentJS` module as well as, thanks to file-path walking, any `bower` module or module that otherwise has a built `distribution` file committed to the repo, on Github.
+A package system that does *not* require manifest files, that supports any `ComponentJS` module as well as, thanks to file-path walking, any `bower` module or module that otherwise has a built `distribution` file committed to the repo, on Github.

-A manifestless system wherein module `require`s are recursively crawled to build a dependency tree.
-Moudles may be CSS or JavaScript files.
-Dependencies of CSS may be any static file (which are reliably output into the final build), other CSS modules, other types via plugins.
-Dependencies of JS may be `.js`, `.json`, `.svg`, `.html`, and others.
-Further, like with CSS, plugins may add support for additional types: `.yaml`, `.coffee`, etc. Plugins may also transform files (e.g. `5to6` to convert ES6 JavaScript into ES5 JavaScript) or inject synthetic files (e.g. allow the application to `require('env')` to access `process.env` etc.).
+A CommonJS module system wherein each `require`s are recursively crawled to build a dependency tree.
+Modules may be CSS or JavaScript files.
+Dependencies of CSS may be: One, any static file (and these will be reliably output into the final build); two, other CSS modules; three, other file types via plugins.
+Dependencies of JavaScript by default may be many file types: `.js`, `.json`, `.svg`, `.html`, and more.
+Further, like with CSS, plugins may that add support for additional file types may be used (e.g. `.yaml`, `.coffee`, etc).
+Plugins may also transform files (e.g. `5to6` to convert ES6 JavaScript into ES5 JavaScript) or inject synthetic files (e.g. allow the application to `require('env')` to access `process.env` etc.).

+So the `duo` system is really three subsystems:
+- package system
+- module system
+- build system (modular)

-`duo` is influenced by `Go`, `ComponentJS`, `Browserify`.
+The `duo` package system is influenced by `Go`, `ComponentJS`, `Browserify`.
+The `duo` package system is its main unique feature as compared to other well-known systems.

 #### positive